yonbergman/blog/workshop/exercise-2.md

 rails new ideation -m http://www.yonbergman.com/workshop/template.rb
 ```

-Go into the new ideation folder created in the terminal
+Go into the new `/ideation` folder created in the terminal
 and also open it up with your text editor.
 Go over the directory strucutre and see all that we've created.